 Label (9): Whenever the GotAPI Server receives a message from the Plug-In, the GotAPI Server passes it to the application on the WebSocket connection.

 Label (10): When the application finishes or decides to finish using the service, it sends a request to stop the monitoring to the GotAPI Server.
 The request is sent over the GotAPI-1 Interface using HTTP.
-Note that the URI is as the same as that of the first request except that the HTTP method is "DELETE".
+Note that the URI is the same as that of the first request except that the HTTP method is "DELETE".

 Label (11): When the GotAPI Server receives the stop request, it sends a request to the Plug-In to stop the monitoring with the Action name "DELETE".
 Then the GotAPI server closes the WebSocket connection.